No Time to Die (1958 film)

-No Time to Die (U.S. title: Tank Force!; also known as Tankforce) is a 1958 British war film directed by Terrence Young and starring Victor Mature, Leo Genn, Anthony Newley and Bonar Colleano.
+No Time to Die (U.S. title: Tank Force!; also known as Tankforce) is a 1958 British war film directed by Terence Young and starring Victor Mature, Leo Genn, Anthony Newley and Bonar Colleano.
 It is about American sergeant David Thatcher in the British Army during the Second World War.

 Plot

 In Italian Libya during the North African campaign of the Second World War, a Royal Armoured Corps squadron of British tanks is destroyed in battle by German Afrika Korps panzers.
 A tank commanded by American Sgt.
 David Thatcher is hit and he and driver Trooper "Tiger" Noakes bail out.
 The squadron's attached reconnaissance vehicle, commanded by Sgt.
 Kendall, becomes stuck in the sand and the crew bail out too.
 The three survivors are quickly captured and transported to an Italian POW camp run by German Army Captain Ritter.

 Unbeknownst to the Axis prison guards, Thatcher had previously tried to assassinate Joseph Goebbels in revenge for the killing of his Jewish wife and tries to escape at every turn before the Nazis discover his secret.
 The British NCO in charge, Sgt.
 Kendall, arranges an escape of Thatcher, Noakes, Bartlett, and a Polish prisoner in an ambulance before the Schutzstaffel can detain Thatcher, and the Pole kills the German mole Johnson.
 They escape through the Libyan Desert in sandstorms, briefly taking shelter at the nightclub of Thatcher's friend Carola in Italian Benghazi before she is accidentally shot by the Italian officer Alberto.

 Over the course of the trip the Pole grows increasingly homicidal, indiscriminately killing two German officers the group captures.
 After Kendall vows to court-martial the Pole when they return home, he allows a Bedouin tribe led by a sheikh loyal to the SS to kill Bartlett and capture the surviving men.
 When the SS tries to torture Thatcher into confessing, Captain Ritter becomes so disgusted that he helps the men escape and then commits suicide.
 Kendall takes the sheikh and the SS colonel hostage, but the Pole initiates a shootout that leaves him wounded and the sheikh and the colonel dead.
 They steal a truck, which is met by a rival group of Bedouins which warn them of a nearby German panzer division.
 They capture a tank, but Kendall and the Pole are killed while their tank is disabled.
 However, a British tank battalion arrives to save them.
 The German panzers are defeated, and Thatcher and Noakes bury Kendall.